While frozen beef is safe indefinitely, thawing is a little more tricky.

 This is the best method because it keeps beef at a safe temperature during thawing: at or under 40 degrees F.

-Small amounts of frozen beef such as one pound of ground beef or 8 - 16oz steaks require a full day in the refrigerator to thaw.
-Stick them in the 'fridge in the morning and they'll be ready by dinner time!
-Larger items such as roasts require at least 24 hours for every 5 pounds of meat.
+Small amounts of frozen beef such as one pound of ground beef or 8 - 16oz steaks require about 24 hours in the refrigerator to thaw.
+Stick them in the 'fridge the day before in morning or evening and they'll be ready by dinner time the next day!
+Larger items such as roasts require at least 36 hours for every 5 pounds of meat.

 In the case that your dinner plans change, beef remains safe and high quality in the refrigerator for 3-5 days after thawing, and if your plans REALLY change, beef thawed in the refrigerator can be refrozen without cooking.